alphagov/govwifi-terraform/README.md

 ## Running terraform for the first time

-Initialise terraform if running for the first time:
+Initialize terraform if running for the first time:

 ```
 gds-cli aws <account-name> -- make <ENV> init-backend